edchao/edchao.github.io/_posts/2015-06-06-foragainst.markdown

 layout: article
 title:  "For Against"
 date:   2015-06-06 13:57:09
-headline: "An iOS app for knowing the issues"
+headline: "An iOS app for weighing in on the issues"
 co: "Personal"
 tags:
 - ui